Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
 2. You can find your Resource Endpoint URL in your Azure Portal in the Resource Overview page under the "Endpoint" field.
-2. Run the following commands substituting the [Endpoint] with your Resource Endpoint url.
-For example, if your Resource URL is: "https://content-mod-test.cognitiveservices.azure.com/" replace "[Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview" with **"https://content-mod-test.cognitiveservices.azure.com/contentmoderator/text:analyze?api-version=2022-12-30-preview"**
+2. Substitute the [Endpoint] with your Resource Endpoint url.
+For example, "[Endpoint]/contentmoderator/text:analyze?api-version=2022-12-30-preview"
-3. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.
+3. Paste your subscription key into the **Subscription-Key** field.
 4. Change the body of the request to whatever string of text you'd like to analyze.

  > **_📘 NOTE:_**